oteksolutions/oteksolutions/README.md

 I’m a Digital Marketer learning to code.

-Tech Stack used for "www.oteksolutions.net"
+Tech Stack used for <a href:"https://www.oteksolutions.net" target=_blank >www.oteksolutions.net</a>
 --
 HTML, CSS